 If a rider lets go of the rope the pair must return to the point where the error occurred before continuing.

-The rope must not be looped, and the riders must not hold hands or fingers.
+The rope must not be looped at any time during the race and the riders must not hold hands or fingers.

 Socks and Buckets